 A study by Stockholm University confirms that natural sounds can relieve psychological stress and have a relaxing effect.
 And what’s more, relaxing sounds can even stimulate creativity and the ability to concentrate while promoting the strength and energy to solve problems.sister-mag.com

-So, if you’re looking for a way to improve your mental health, consider taking up bird watching!
+So, if you’re looking for a way to improve your mental health, consider taking up birding!
 Not only is it enjoyable and relaxing, but it can also provide some real benefits.

 Why Is Watching Birds So Relaxing?